OrionNebula/hyper-media-control/README.md

 `activate()` | Activates the player, enabling it to return events.
 `deactivate()` | Deactivates the player, shutting down events.
 `status` | Emitted whenever a new status object is available.
 First argument is a `Status` object describing player status.
+`playlist` | Emitted whenever a new playlist is available.
+First argument is an array of `Track` objects.
+This event is currently unused.

 `Status` object structure:
 ```js